 In the same year, Marleen Temmerman established the International Centre for Reproductive Health (ICRH).
 By doing this, she wanted to contribute to these aims.
 And now, 20 years later, the ICRH is carrying out projects in Africa, Latin America, Asia and Europe, together with sister organisations in Kenya and Mozambique.

-Since 2012 she is Director of WHO s Department of Reproductive Health and Research at the World Health Organization (WHO) in Geneva.
+In 2012 she became Director of WHO s Department of Reproductive Health and Research at the World Health Organization (WHO) in Geneva.
+At the end of 2015 she left WHO to become Head of the Department of Gynaecology and Obstetrics at the Aga Khan University in Nairobi.
 She is a pioneer in the fight for equal rights for women.

 Through the Marleen Temmerman Fund, Ghent University wants to honour this inspired academic and to support the further development of the International Centre for Reproductive Health .
 By doing this, Ghent University aims to contribute to the wellbeing of women, but also of men and children and of society as a whole.
 Because women can make a difference!